 While Dave does use Plaid, it also uses Galileo to transfer information between the platform and your financial institution, providing an option for subscribers whose bank accounts aren’t compatible with Plaid.

 Users with the Dave Debit Mastercard can even get instant access to these advances.
 There is no waiting period or lengthy application process and no direct deposit into a Dave account is required.
-You will repay the loan on the date specified when you request your “ExtraCash,” but if you miss your repayment date, Dave doesn’t charge late fees.
+You will repay the loan on the date specified when you request your “ExtraCash” (usually the date of your next paycheck), but Dave doesn’t charge late fees or other hidden fees if you miss your repayment date.

 You will, however, have to sign up for Dave and pay the $1/month subscription fee.